 A law passed in 2007 requires New York State public schools to request, or ask, for a dental health certificate of students, at the time of school entry and in grades K, 2, 4, 7, and 10, declaring their dental health condition.
-Beginning in school year 2008 - 2009, schools must notify parents or guardians to request a dental health certificate and must provide a list of dentists upon request to which students who need dental examinations may be referred on a free or reduced cost basis.
+Beginning in school year 2008 - 2009, schools must notify parents or guardians to request a dental health certificate and must provide a list of registered dental hygienists upon request to which students who need dental assessments may be referred on a free or reduced cost basis.

 What specifically does this new law require?